mannyb325/copilot/README.md

 <!--
 Hit on:
 - context (file name, existing code, etc.)
+  - maybe mention what is used as context and what is not
 - how to accept suggestions (tab)
 - how to flip through suggestions
 - encourages commenting